Hotmoka/hotmoka/tutorial/Takamaka.md

 1-4 above.
 It installs the runtime of Takamaka, that we had previously packaged inside the project `io-takamaka-code` (the relative path works since we put `tutorial` as a sibling of the `hotmoka` directory).
-It gives the node a manifest of class `io.takamaka.code.system.Manifest` and sets `test` as its chain identifier.
+It sets `test` as its chain identifier.

 > The chain identifier is used to avoid replaying of transactions across distinct networks.
 > That is, a transaction sent to a network must specify the same chain identifier as